 One important factor to note is that the deadlines for taking action after a cruise ship accident are much shorter than state statutes of limitations.
 For instance, under Florida law, you have four years to file a lawsuit in personal injury cases.
 Cruise contracts typically incorporate deadlines that are much shorter, but they must still comply with the statute of limitations in the US Code on maritime liability: A cruise line must give you at least six months to provide notice regarding a personal injury claim, and you have at least one year to file a lawsuit in court.

-Recover Compensation for Your Losses: In a successful claim, you may qualify to obtain monetary damages for a wide range of losses.
+Recover Compensation for Your Losses: In a successful cruise ship accident settlement, you may qualify to obtain monetary damages for a wide range of losses.
 For example, it’s possible to recover: